Sonntag, 12. Januar 2025

 Periktione authored “On Wisdom”, and wrote:

-“Humanity is born and lives to contemplate the principle of nature as a whole.
-The task of wisdom is to obtain possession of things and measure the purpose of things.” (ibidem)
+Humanity was created and exists to contemplate the principle of nature as a whole.
+The function of wisdom is not to possess things; its purpose is to observe things as they are. **

 “Nature as a whole” means to contemplate the cosmos, the world as such, to not get caught up in the details.
 That’s what philosophy is to Periktone.
 Human beings live from hour to hour, from day to day.
 They do their work, raise their children, do politics, celebrate parties, work the fields, look at this and that, and think about one thing or another.
 But that is not yet philosophy. (ibidem)